aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 {{% /alert %}}

-And after applying the mail merge with regions:
+And after applying the Mail Merge with regions:

 <img src="mustache-syntax-2.png" alt="mustache_syntax_result_aspose_words_java" style="width:300px"/>

 ## Use `IF` Fields to Make a Mail Merge Intelligent

-Aspose.Words allows you to use mail merge fields and Mustache tags with the `IF` statement.
-The `IF` fields can be used in any mail merge document to suppress undesired spaces and commas if a field is blank.
+Aspose.Words allows you to use Mail Merge fields and Mustache tags with the `IF` statement.
+The `IF` fields can be used in any Mail Merge document to suppress undesired spaces and commas if a field is blank.

 The `IF` field formula is shown below: